bookofproofs/bookofproofs.github.io/_sources/history/19th-century/thomson-william.md

 title: Thomson (3), William
 born: 1856
 died: 1947
-keywords: William Thomson, vector analysis, Fourier analysis, thermodynamics, energy, temperature, gyroscope
+keywords: william thomson,thomson
-description: William Thomson studied mathematics, developed vector and Fourier analysis, founded thermodynamics, and researched energy, temperature, gyroscope and electricity.
+description: William Thomson was appointed Professor of Mathematics at Victoria College Stellenbosch in South Africa and went on to become Principal of the University of South Africa in Pretoria.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---